Oracle DBA Best Practices

 The example, at right, demonstrates real-world failures that require follow-up by reading the corresponding RMAN log files.
 Also be alert to repeated failures that occur at the same time of day as occurs in the output.

-SELECT start_time, end_time, input_type, input_type, status
+SELECT start_time, end_time, input_type, status

 FROM v$rman_backup_job_details